Last Modified: 07 Jun 2016

 Optional Tipping Kitty:

 At your group meeting on Day 1 your tour leader will discuss with you the idea of running a group tipping kitty, whereby everybody contributes an equal amount and then your tour leader pays the tips while keeping a running record of all monies spent (except restaurant tips).
 The record can be checked at any time and any money remaining at the end of the tour returned to group members.
 This is often the easiest way to avoid the hassles of needing small change and knowing when and what is an appropriate amount to tip.
-Participation in this kitty is optional at your own discretion.
+Participation in this kitty at your own discretion.

 Please don't tip with coins, very small denomination notes, or dirty and ripped notes.
 This is regarded culturally as an insult